teaql/teaql-quick-start/quick-start/function-patten.md

 ### UNREGISTERING A KID FOR A FAMILY ###

-If you want to unregister a kid.
+If you want to unregister a kid, the steps is same as *REGISTERING A KID FOR A FAMILY*.
 follow the steps below.

 1. write a function for unregistering kid for a family in IntelliJ IDEA.